-- stalls required per this Sec.
+- number of parking stalls required per this Sec.
 6.10.E.6. shall also provide a parking study. - Lighting Analysis: A lighting plan showing the location of proposed lights on the building and the lot and a photometric plan showing the lighting levels. - 5.
-Context Map: A map depicting all properties and land uses within a minimum 1,000-foot radius of the proposed lot, whether such uses are located in the City or within surrounding communities, including but not limited to all educational uses, daycare, preschool and afterschool programs.
-The context map shall include the measured distance to all uses described in paragraph D.1 above. - 6.
-Registration Materials: Copies of registration materials issued by the Massachusetts Department of Public Health or Cannabis Control Commission and any materials submitted to that Department for the purpose of seeking registration, to confirm that all information provided to the City Council is consistent with that provided to the Massachusetts Department of Public Health or Cannabis Control Commission. - G. Special Permit Criteria.
-In granting a special permit for an RMD or Marijuana Establishment, in addition to finding that the general criteria for issuance of a special permit are met, the City Council shall find that the following criteria are met: - 1.
+Context Map: A map depicting all properties and land uses within a minimum 1,000 foot radius of the proposed lot, whether such uses are located in the City or within surrounding communities, including but not limited to all educational uses, kindergarten through grade 12.
+The context map shall include the measured distance to all uses described in paragraphs E.1 and E.10 above. - 6.
+Registration Materials: Copies of registration materials issued by the Massachusetts Department of Public Health or Cannabis Control Commission and any materials submitted to that Department for the purpose of seeking registration, to confirm that all information provided to the City Council is consistent with that provided to the Massachusetts Department of Public Health or Cannabis Control Commission. - H. Special Permit Criteria.
+In granting a special permit for an MTC or Marijuana Establishment, in addition to finding that the general criteria for issuance of a special permit are met, the City Council shall find that the following criteria are met: - 1.
 Criteria for all marijuana uses: - a.
 The lot is designed such that it provides convenient, safe and secure access and egress for clients and employees arriving to and leaving from the lot, whether driving, bicycling, walking or using public transportation. - Loading, refuse and service areas are designed to be secure and shielded from abutting uses. - c.
-The RMD or Marijuana Establishment is designed to minimize any adverse impacts on abutters. - d.
-The RMD or Marijuana Establishment has satisfied all of the conditions and requirements in this section.
+The MTC or Marijuana Establishment is designed to minimize any adverse impacts on abutters. - d.
+The MTC or Marijuana Establishment has satisfied all of the conditions and requirements in this section.

-- 2. Additional criteria for RMDs and Marijuana Retailers: - a.
+- Additional criteria for MTCs and Marijuana Retailers: - a.
 The lot location complies with Sec.
-6.10.3.E.1, or the lot is located at a lesser distance if the City Council finds that the lot is sufficiently buffered such that these facilities or uses will not be adversely impacted by the RMD or Marijuana Retailer's operation. - Traffic generated by client trips, employee trips, and deliveries to and from the RMD or Marijuana Retailer shall not create a significant adverse impact on nearby uses. - c.
+6.10.3.F.1, or the lot is located at a lesser distance if the City Council finds that the lot is sufficiently buffered such that these facilities or uses will not be adversely impacted by the MTC or Marijuana Retailer's operation. - Traffic generated by client trips, employee trips, and deliveries to and from the MTC or Marijuana Retailer shall not create a significant adverse impact on nearby uses. - c.
 The building and lot have been designed to be compatible with other buildings in the area and to mitigate any negative aesthetic impacts that might result from required security measures and restrictions on visibility into the building's interior. - d.
 The building and lot are accessible to persons with disabilities. - e.
 The lot is accessible to regional roadways and public transportation. - f.
 The lot is located where it may be readily monitored by law enforcement and other code enforcement personnel. - g.
-The RMD or Marijuana Retailer's hours of operation will have no significant adverse impact on nearby uses. - 3.
-Additional Criteria for RMDs only: - a.
-The RMD is located to serve an area that currently does not have reasonable access to medical marijuana, or if it is proposed to serve an area that is already served by another RMD, it has been established by the Massachusetts Department of Public Health that supplemental service is needed. - H. Severability.
+The MTC or Marijuana Retailer's hours of operation will have no significant adverse impact on nearby uses. - Severability.
 If any portion of this section is ruled invalid, such ruling will not affect the validity of the remainder of the section.